GarethOates/botc-character-lookup-bot/README.md

-# BOTC Character Lookup Bot
+# Blood on the Clocktower Character Lookup Bot

 This is a very basic discord bot that fetches the ability, type, edition and url for a character in Blood on the Clocktower.
 It uses the official Blood on the Clocktower Wiki website, and the